deloitte-capstone/responsible-ai/weeks/07-Bias-Mitigation.md

 ## Participation Questions
 _Submit to Gradescope by 10AM PT on , Thursday November 10th_
-* In what situations do you think “fairness through awareness” are most appropriate?
+* In what situations do you think “fairness through awareness” is most appropriate?
 Are there any situations where “fairness through unawareness” is necessary instead?
 * Describe a situation in which a pre-, in-, or post-processing technique might be appropriate for mitigating model bias, and explain what technique you would use.

 ## This Week's Slides